jainsley/r-novice-inflammation/05-testing-R.md

 ## Change One Thing at a Time, For a Reason

 Replacing random chunks of code is unlikely to do much good.
 (After all, if you got it wrong the first time, you'll probably get it wrong the second and third as well.)
-Good programmers therefore change one thing at a time, for a reason They are either trying to gather more information ("is the bug still there if we change the order of the loops?") or test a fix ("can we make the bug go away by sorting our data before processing it?").
+Good programmers therefore change one thing at a time for a reason.
+They are either trying to gather more information ("is the bug still there if we change the order of the loops?") or test a fix ("can we make the bug go away by sorting our data before processing it?").

 Every time we make a change, however small, we should re-run our tests immediately, because the more things we change at once, the harder it is to know what's responsible for what (those N2 interactions again).
 And we should re-run all of our tests: more than half of fixes made to code introduce (or re-introduce) bugs, so re-running all of our tests tells us whether we have regressed.